4mica-Network/x402-4mica/README.md

 # x402-4mica Facilitator

-An Axum-based facilitator that speaks the x402 protocol while orchestrating 4mica credit guarantees.
-The service is **stateless**: it never stores recipient wallets or pushes on-chain transactions.
-It accepts signed guarantee claims from clients, checks them against the resource server’s `paymentRequirements`, and, on settlement, asks the 4mica core service to mint and verify a BLS certificate before returning it to the recipient.
+A facilitator for the x402 protocol that runs the 4mica credit flow.
+Resource servers call it to open tabs, validate `X-PAYMENT` headers against their `paymentRequirements`, and settle by returning the BLS certificate to the recipient.

 ## Quick integration (resource servers)